 - 1. Lock your room door when you are asleep or out of the room, even for a few minutes. - 2.
 Do not leave personal property unattended anywhere. - 3.
 Always be aware of your surroundings, whether on or off campus. - 4.
-Report suspicious persons to the Boston University Police Department.
+Report suspicious persons to the campus or local police department.
 Do not assume they are okay; trust your instinct. - 5.
 Be clearheaded-no drugs, no alcohol.